kclick91/Science-Fiction-Technology/README.md

 # Science-Fiction-Technology

-A repository of science fiction technologies or advanced technologies with the help and input from ChatGPT, Bing Chat, Bard, and other AI tools.
+A one-stop shop for science fiction and advanced technology related ideas,prompts and answers using Large Language Models and AI.

 ## Search through all files using cmd prompt(Windows)
 cd Science-Fiction-Technology-master